johannesholmberg/archive.holmberg.io/source/reading/_posts/2012-11-11-be-here-now.md

 ---
 {% include book-cover.html %}

-**When I read** [Steve Jobs](/reading/steve-jobs), I found out there were two books that Steve especially liked and had come back to several times over the course of his life.
-One was [Autobiography of a Yogi](/reading/autobiography-of-a-yogi).
+**When I read** [Steve Jobs], I found out there were two books that Steve especially liked and had come back to several times over the course of his life.
+One was [Autobiography of a Yogi].
 The other one was Be Here Now.
 That tickled my interest since I hadn't had much experience of this type of writing previously.

 There are a lot of insightful proverbs in this book.

 {% include book-highlights.html %}

+[Steve Jobs]: {{ site.url }}{% post_url 2012-03-14-steve-jobs %}
+[Autobiography of a Yogi]: {{ site.url }}{% post_url 2013-02-15-autobiography-of-a-yogi %}